Hereditary sensory and autonomic neuropathy: Type 5, Congenital insensitivity to pain with partial anhidrosis

-Genes related to Hereditary sensory and autonomic neuropathy Type 5:
+Genes related to Hereditary sensory and autonomic neuropathy Type 5

 Mutations in the NGF gene cause HSAN5.
 The NGF gene provides instructions for making a protein called nerve growth factor beta (NGFβ) that is important in the development and survival of nerve cells (neurons), including sensory neurons.
 The NGFβ protein functions by attaching (binding) to its receptors, which are found on the surface of neurons.
 Binding of the NGFβ protein to its receptor transmits signals to the cell to grow and to mature and take on specialized functions (differentiate).
 This binding also blocks signals in the cell that initiate the process of self-destruction (apoptosis).
 Additionally, NGFβ signaling plays a role in pain sensation.
 Mutation of the NGF gene leads to the production of a protein that cannot bind to the receptor and does not transmit signals properly.
 Without the proper signaling, sensory neurons die and pain sensation is altered, resulting in the inability of people with HSAN5 to feel pain.

-Type 6 -
+Type 6, Familial dysautonomia with contractures

-Hereditary sensory and autonomic neuropathy type 6 (HSAN6) is a severe autosomal recessive disorder characterized by neonatal hypotonia, respiratory and feeding difficulties, lack of psychomotor development, and autonomic abnormalities including labile cardiovascular function, lack of corneal reflexes leading to corneal scarring, areflexia, and absent axonal flare response after intradermal histamine injection.
+Hereditary sensory and autonomic neuropathy type 6 (HSAN6), also known as familial dysautonomia with contractures, is a severe autosomal recessive disorder characterized by neonatal hypotonia, respiratory and feeding difficulties, lack of psychomotor development, and autonomic abnormalities including labile cardiovascular function, lack of corneal reflexes leading to corneal scarring, areflexia, and absent axonal flare response after intradermal histamine injection.

-Genes related to Hereditary sensory and autonomic neuropathy Type 6:
+Genes related to Hereditary sensory and autonomic neuropathy Type 6

 Mutations in the DST (Dystosin) gene are associated HSAN6.
 In two separate studies of families with presentations of HSAN6, the DST gene was found to be mutated, in one case with a truncating mutation, and in the other a non-sense or missense mutation.
 In the latter case, the authors proposed that homozygous truncating mutations result in a severe form of HSAN6, with congenital defects and early lethality, while heterozygosity for a truncating or missense mutation maintains enough dystosin expression and function to allow a normal lifespan, albeit with symptoms of HSAN6.

 DST is involved in maintaining cytoskeleton integrity and intracellular transport systems, each of which are critical to the normal function of the particularly long neurons found in the peripheral nervous system.
 It's believed that this disrupts the cell's internal autophagy process, in which toxic proteins and other normally-occurring debris are captured and transported to the cell center for recycling or destruction.
 In neurons, autophagosomes, are generated at the ends of the neuron to carry the discardable material, and they are then transported toward center.
 With the intracellular transport system disrupted by a mutation in DST, the autophagosomes are unable to carry away the debris, which builds up at the ends of the neuron, leading to damage.